-Grantmakers for Education, 2019 Annual Conference – Supporting Students in Overcoming Adversity: Agency, Justice, Equity
+Grantmakers for Education, 2019 Annual Conference – October 23, 2019, New Orleans

 Cultural equity is key to improving the education and health trajectories of young children and families.
-This session draws on lessons from Hawai’i funders and partners investing in innovative early childhood programs based in Native Hawaiian language and culture.
-This session will explore how strategies such as bilingual, bicultural and cultural immersion preschools, family-child interaction programs, and co-location of diverse education and health services improve education outcomes.
+This session drew on lessons from Hawai’i funders and partners investing in innovative early childhood programs based in Native Hawaiian language and culture.
+This session explored how strategies such as bilingual, bicultural and cultural immersion preschools, family-child interaction programs, and co-location of diverse education and health services improve education outcomes.
 Hawai’i’s Native language revival and focus on cultural equity is an internationally recognized model.
 Lessons from Hawai’i were considered and compared to the rich cultural history of New Orleans as examples of early cultural education for funders to consider in their own communities.

 - Samuel N. and Mary Castle Foundation website provides extensive historical and current information on early education strategies.

 - Video (2.40min): E lauhoe mai – Preschool heroes in Waiʻanae

 - W.K.
 Kellogg Foundation, Investment in New Orleans Overview

 - Thelma French, Slide Presentation